hummingbot/hummingbot/documentation/docs/strategies/advanced-mm/minimum-spread.md

 | Parameter | Prompt | Definition |
 |-----------|--------|------------|
 | **minimum_spread** | `At what minimum spread should the bot automatically cancel orders?` | If the spread of any active order fall below this param value, it will be automatically cancelled. |

+!!! warning "Bid and ask spread with `minimum_spread`"
+    <li> Setting a higher value than your bid and ask spread will result in no order being created.
+For eg. bid and spread is at 0.5% then minimum spread is 2%.